William Gustavus Dunville

 William Gustavus Dunville was known to be in Australia in January 1931, when his brother Robert had died in Johannesburg on his way to visit him.15 After his father and two brothers had died, William was the only male descendant of the Dunville family.
 Was one of the reasons he returned from Australia for him to become the head of the Dunville family and the sixth Chairman of Dunville and Company?
 After he returned to Northern Ireland, he was sent, presumably by his mother, to live in Canada.
 This was despite the deaths of her husband and her other two sons, and sending her daughter many years earlier to Normansfield Hospital in Teddington, Middlesex.
 William was known to drink heavily later in his life.
 Had this already become a problem?

-William's second wife, Ivy Evelyn Coombs (1906-1967), said that she met William in Portsmouth, England.5 They travelled to Canada and their first daughter, Shirley June Dunville, was born in June 1933 in Canada.
-So between January 1931 and June 1933, William had returned from Australia to Northern Ireland, and been sent to Canada.
-William is listed with his second wife Ivy in the 1935, 1936 and 1940 City Directories for Sault Sainte Marie, Ontario.
+William's second wife, Ivy Evelyn Combes (1906-1967), said that she met William in Portsmouth, England.5 They travelled to Canada and married on 8 December 1931 in Sault Sainte Marie, Ontario.
+Their first daughter, Shirley June Dunville, was born in June 1933 in Canada.
+William is listed with his second wife Ivy in the 1935, 1936 and 1940 City Directories for Sault Sainte Marie.
 Their address was 14 Wemyss in 1935, 152 Pim in 1936 and 99 Grace in 1940.
 In the 1936 City Directory William's occupation is salesman.16 William and Ivy's second daughter, Avis Zoe Pamela Dunville, was born in April 1935.

 William was known as a remittance man,4 who was a person living overseas on regular payments from his family in the UK, on the understanding that he would not return and be a source of embarrassment.
 According to Gordon Thompson, the son of Tommy Thompson, the gamekeeper at Redburn, William wrote to Tommy Thompson every Christmas, and this was the only contact William had with Redburn..17 18